-7-3.
+- 7-3.
 Reports of select committees.
-Select committees to which matters are referred shall in all cases report a statement of facts and their opinion on the matters to the body.
+Select committees to which matters are referred shall in all cases report a statement of facts and their opinion on the matters to the body. - 7-4.

-7-4.
 Dissenting reports.
 If the members of a committee cannot agree on its report, the majority and minority may each make a report.
 Any member dissenting in whole or in part from the reasoning and conclusions of both majority and minority may also present a statement of the member's reasoning and conclusions.
-All reports must be entered in the journal if found by the presiding officer of the floor session to be decorous in language and respectful to the house.
+All reports must be entered in the journal if found by the presiding officer of the floor session to be decorous in language and respectful to the house. - 7-5.

-7-5.
 Filing of committee minutes.
 The minutes of all standing committees shall be prepared and filed on a computerized legislative information system.
-Computer terminals shall be available in the Presidents' and Speakers' lobbies of the capitol.
+Computer terminals shall be available in the Presidents' and Speakers' lobbies of the capitol. - 7-6.

-7-6.
 Contents of committee minutes.
 Minutes of standing committees filed pursuant to Joint Rule 7-5 shall contain the number of each proposal considered; the title or a brief summary of each proposal's major provisions; the committee's action, if any, on each proposal, including a brief minority report if requested by any committee member; a record of how each committee member voted when action was taken, including votes on motions to postpone consideration of proposals; and a list of all persons testifying before the committee on each proposal and the interest they represent.
 Minutes of budget hearings conducted by an appropriations committee may contain a synopsis of testimony received.
 Minutes shall be open to the public for inspection.

 7-7.
 Demand for delivery of bill or resolution to house--"Smoke-out."
-Each house may by motion order its committee to deliver a bill or resolution under its consideration to that house if no more than three legislative days have passed since the committee reported that the bill or resolution was tabled or deferred to the 41st legislative day.
-If the motion is supported by the vote of one-third or more of the members-elect, the chair of the committee shall, not later than the next legislative day, deliver the bill or resolution to the house without recommendation in the same form the bill or resolution was in when it was tabled or deferred to the 41st legislative day.
+Each house may, by a motion supported by at least one-third of the members-elect, order a committee of that house to deliver a bill or resolution in the committee's possession to that house, if no more than three legislative days have passed since the committee reported that the bill or resolution was tabled or deferred to the 41st legislative day.

+Except as provided in Joint Rule 7-7.1, if a house orders a committee to deliver a bill or resolution, the chair of the committee must, not later than the next legislative day, deliver the bill or resolution to the house without recommendation in the same form the bill or resolution was in when it was tabled or deferred to the 41st legislative day.

-Committee recommendation 7-7.1. of "smoked-out" bill or resolution.
-If a bill or resolution is tabled or deferred to the 41st legislative day by a committee that does not have all members of that committee present, and the bill or resolution is subsequently subject to Joint Rule 7-7, the chair may convene a meeting of the committee with all members of the committee present to consider whether to recommend "Do Pass" or "Do Not Pass" on the bill or resolution.
-If a majority of all members of the committee do not vote in favor of a "Do Pass" or "Do Not Pass" recommendation on the bill or resolution, the chair shall deliver the bill or resolution in accordance with Joint Rule 7-7
+7-7.1.
+Recommendation on a "smoked-out" bill or resolution--Optional committee meeting if all members were not present.
+When a bill or resolution is subject to Joint Rule 7-7 and was previously tabled or deferred to the 41st legislative day by a committee that did not have all members of that committee present when the bill or resolution was considered, the chair may convene a meeting of the committee with all members of the committee present to consider returning the bill or resolution to the house with a "Do Pass" or "Do Not Pass" recommendation.
+If the committee meets pursuant to this section, the committee must consider the bill or resolution in the same form the bill or resolution was in when it was tabled or deferred.

+If a majority of all the members of the committee do not vote in favor of a "Do Pass" or "Do Not Pass" recommendation on the bill or resolution under this section, the chair must deliver the bill or resolution without recommendation in accordance with Joint Rule 7-7.